luayidriss/politicus/README.md

 - GitHub for giving me the platform to design my project.
 - Django for the framework.
 - Django Rest Framework for the API functionality.
-- Render for providing a free database.
+- ElephantSQL for providing a database.

 ## Acknowledgements